 You’ve decided that you want to pursue an open relationship with your partner.
 Maybe that’s because your marriage or relationship is struggling and nothing else has worked.
-Maybe it’s because you see the benefits of the swinger lifestyle.
+Maybe it’s because you see the benefits of an open relationship.
 There’s many reasons you might want to ask your partner for an open relationship.

 But in the end, for most people, asking a partner for an overtly unconventional change to the relationship will be stressful.

 We’ve got some tips on telling your partner that you’d like to try an open relationship.

 Things To Consider Before Asking Your Partner For An Open Relationship

 First, the fact that you’re nervous and “stalling” is a good thing.
 There are many relationship issues which shouldn’t be tabled, however, when asking for an open relationship, the gravity of the situation can’t be discounted.

 For most people, an open relationship flies in the face of the cultural standards they were raised with.
 For whatever reason, you’ve gotten yourself beyond those perspectives.
 But your partner likely hasn’t even considered the idea.

 This means that what you’re going to say will create a potential state of shock for your partner.